pytheons/sanic-adapters/README.md

 - Add other adapters to be less RESTfish or RESTFull
 - Add support for Class Based Websockets
 - Add support for Class Based Middlewares
-- More Refactors and Simplifications with optimisation
+- More Refactors and Simplifications with optimization
+- Add support for `sanic-motor` and move to Data Mapper Pattern based on @dataclass decorator